asayers/orpa/README.md

 * You can edit notes interactively like so: `git notes edit <commit>`.
 * You can namespace your notes with `--ref` if you want to keep them organised.
-* I like make my notes look like a ["trailer"], just so tools such as tig highlight them nicely.
+* I like to make my notes look like a ["trailer"], because programs like tig will recognise them and highlight them nicely.

 The way I think of "reviewed-by" is this: it's like the read/unread status on your emails.
 It doesn't imply approval, disapproval, or any judgement